F1rrel/RenewedVillageGrowth/readme.txt

   disabling completely town growth but setting it to an extremely low rate.
 The default is 880 (which means that a new house is created only each 880 days).
 It can be increased until 880.
+- "allow_0_days_growth": the town growth rate can go to zero.

 3. Requirements